MajorZiploc/pandas_preprocessor/README.md

 TODO:
 Remove toml as a dependency
 Remove test folder from export to dist
+Add missing value preprocessors like mode and mean

 Notes on Publishing
 pipenv run python setup.py sdist bdist bdist_wheel